LENGTH: Varies from 45 minutes to 2 hours

-- Diet should be mainly liquids for the first 24 hours.
-More solid foods can be implemented into the diet after that time.
+- Diet should be mainly liquids for the first 24 hours, and then patients can switch to more solid foods.

-- The head should be kept elevated using two pillows to help reduce swelling.
+- The head should be elevated using two pillows to help reduce swelling.

 - Frozen peas should be placed on the eyes for 10 minutes of every hour awake during the first 48 hours.